Netflix/metaflow-ui/plugin-api/README.md

 ## How to

-1. Download MetaflowPluginAPI.js and include it to your plugin folder.
+1. Add MetaflowPluginAPI.js to your plugin folder.
 Don't forget to refer to it like:

 ```html
 <script src="MetaflowPluginAPI.js"></script>
 ```

 2. Store API to CDN and use it from there.
+This might be good option when you have lot of plugins and dont want to add js file to every single one.
 Don't forget to refer to it like:

 ```html
 <script src="PATH_TO_YOUR_CDN/MetaflowPluginAPI.js"></script>